A method for site-specifically tethering the enzyme urease to DNA origami with sustained activity: Results and Discussion

 \subsection{Enzyme-activity assay}

 We verify that the enzymes remain active after DNA conjugation using phenol red.
 The absorbance of phenol red at 560~nm increases as the pH of the solution increases from 6.8 to 8.2.
 When urease catalyzes the decomposition of urea, it increases the pH of its solution by creating ammonia.
-Therefore, an increase in the absorbance at 560~nm of solutions containing urease, urea, and phenol red indicates enzymatic activity~\cite{okyay2013high} (Fig~\ref{fig4}).
-Each dataset is blank-subtracted using controls of the same urease and phenol red concentrations with no urea present.
+Therefore, an increase in the absorbance at 560~nm by solutions containing urease, urea, and phenol red indicates enzymatic activity~\cite{okyay2013high}.

+We plot the absorbance change of native urease and DNA-modified ureases incubated with varying molar ratios of crosslinker.
+To quantify the enzymatic activity from these data, we fit a line to the raw absorbance data between 3--10 minutes.
+We take the slope of each line to be the reaction rate when substrate is saturating.
+To these values, we fit the Hill equation (Equation~\ref{eq:1}), a general version of the Michaelis-Menten equation~\cite{goutelle2008hill}:

+where $v$ is the reaction rate, $V_\textrm{max}$ is the maximal rate of reaction, $[S]$ is the substrate concentration, $n$ is the Hill coefficient, and $K_{\rm M}$ is the Michaelis constant.
+By fitting this equation to our data, we extract best-fit values for $n$, $K_{\rm M}$, and $V_\textrm{max}$.
+We stress that $v$ and therefore $V_\textrm{max}$ in our analysis do not have direct biochemical interpretations because they result from measurements of the rate of change of the absorbance of phenol red and not the rate of change of a molar concentration of reactants or products.

 We find that the conjugation of DNA to urease does not change the enzymatic activity and that the activity is largely independent of the DNA labeling efficiency.
-Figure~\ref{fig4} shows the absorbance change of native urease (NU) and DNA-modified ureases incubated with varying molar ratios of crosslinker.
-There is no clear trend in the activity as the molar ratio changes.
-These results indicate that the activity of urease does not depend on crosslinker molar ratios between 1x and 4x, and that the activity is preserved compared to native urease.
+Figure~\ref{fig4}A shows an example of the absorbance over time for native urease and DNA-modified ureases incubated with varying molar ratios of crosslinker in 5 mM urea.
+The slopes of the linear portions of these data are the reaction rates, which we plot as a function of the urea concentration in Figure~\ref{fig4}B. We fit Equation~\ref{eq:1} to these data and extract the parameters plotted in Figure~\ref{fig4}C-E. There is no systematic trend in these parameters, indicating no change in the enzyme performance as it relates to crosslinker molar ratio.
+Our measured values of $n$ are close to previously reported values for jack bean urease of 2.19~\cite{milo2021small}, while our values of $K_{\rm M}$ are within the range of reported values, 3.0--12~mM, for various phosphate buffer concentrations~\cite{krajewska1999effect}.
+It should be noted that these measured parameters are highly sensitive to enzyme purity, buffer type, pH, and temperature, and are thus difficult to directly compare between experiments not performed in the same aqueous environment~\cite{krajewska2009ureases}.